meng-ucalgary/seng-637-assignment-4/Assignment4-ReportTemplate.md

   ![DataUtilities_Mutants_Statistics_Before](images/DataUtilities_Mutants_Statistics_Before.png)

+  Due to the the DataUtilities class containing other methods that are not tested, the overall score is not a very accurate measure of the coverage.
+Below is the coverage of each method calculated manually

   | Method                                                     | Survived | Killed | Total | Coverage % |
   | ---------------------------------------------------------- | -------- | ------ | ----- | ---------- |
   | `DataUtilities.calculateRowTotal(Values2D, int)`           | 6        | 61     | 67    | 91.04      |